The Health Benefits of Turmeric and Ginger.

 Both spices come from the same family and have nearly the same benefits.
-Whereas Ginger is used as a natural painkiller, the anti-inflammatory compounds in both roots are really amazing and make them a superfood.
+Whereas Ginger is used as a natural painkiller, the anti-inflammatory compounds in both roots are unique and make them a superfood.

-Curcumin is the anti-inflammatory compound in turmeric and Gingerol in Ginger, which helps relieve pain in arthritis and colitis, and other inflammation in the body.
 Ginger is used for centuries as natural pain relief.
-They are often taken together because of the big improvement they create in the body’s most inflammatory processes.
+Curcumin is the anti-inflammatory compound in turmeric and Gingerol in Ginger, which helps relieve pain in arthritis and colitis and other inflammation in the body.
+They are often taken together because of the significant improvement in the body’s most inflammatory processes.
 Even doctors have recognized the healing ability of these powerful plants.

 They may help prevent heart disease and cancer.
-This makes them together with garlic, chili and pepper, and onions, a great natural antibiotic.
+This makes them together with garlic, chili and pepper, and onions, an excellent natural antibiotic.
 If you press these ingredients together and cover them with olive oil, you have a tincture, a natural antibiotic.
 If you suffer an infection or you have a cold, you could try the mix.
 They boost the immune system.

-I used to take them in my smoothies and salad daily and healed amazingly my gut, and my whole body.
-But I am always for the whole body approach.
-That means that I consume many different foods daily, all organic.
+I used to take them in my smoothies and salad daily, and they amazingly healed my gut and whole body.
+But I am always for the entire body approach.
+That means that I consume many different nutrient-rich foods daily, all organic.

 If you are suffering from any disease, always visit your doctor.
 These statements are not meant to replace your doctor.

 The nutrients, antioxidants, and anti-inflammatory compounds are helping to improve brain and heart function.
-They may lower LDL cholesterol, known as the ‘bad” cholesterol, reducing conditions like heart disease and stroke.
+They may lower LDL cholesterol, known as the ‘bad” cholesterol, reducing heart disease and stroke conditions.
+Together with garlic, they are mighty!
 Tumeric and Ginger need to be taken daily if you want to have any effects.
-Together with garlic, they are powerful!

 What is better? – fresh or powdered?

 I am always for real food, which means, in this case, a fresh root.
-One thing that makes it difficult is that every fruit or vegetable shipped from other countries are likely harvested unripe.
+It isn’t easy because every fruit or vegetable shipped from other countries is likely harvested unripe.
 They will have a reduced amount of nutrients.

-If the processing of roots into powders is done gently, you will have more benefits by taking a powder in capsules.
-The concentration is higher, so you will really have the right amount to improve inflammation, infection, and pain.
-Also, the processing of the roots keeps all nutrients and antioxidants.
-That is an excellent way to get the whole benefits of these plants.
+If the processing of roots into powders is done gently, you will benefit more by taking a powder in capsules.
+The concentration is higher, so you will have the right amount to improve inflammation, infection, and pain.
+Also, the careful processing of the roots keeps all nutrients and antioxidants.
+That is an excellent way to receive the whole benefits of these plants.